22 Types of Bats Found In California! (ID GUIDE)

 Spotted Bat Range Map

-Some Spotted Bats hibernate in cold weather, which means their heart rate slows down, and their body temperature falls to their surroundings.
+Some Spotted Bats hibernate in cold weather, which means their heart rate slows, and their body temperature falls to their surroundings.
 Other individuals will migrate to warmer weather.

 Spotted Bats are very territorial and prefer to live in solitude.

-This bat is one of only a few bats with an echolocation sound that is low enough to be heard by humans!
+This bat is one of only a few bats with an echolocation sound low enough to be heard by humans!

-- Sloping forehead and a short tail that does not extend past the membrane.
+• The forehead is sloping, and the tail is short and does not extend past the membrane.

 Look for this bat in California in forested habitats in lower elevations.
 They roost in rock crevices, dead or hollowed trees, under loose bark, and buildings in the summer.
 In winter, you’ll find them in caves or mines.